CoinBlack/rust-blackcoinmore-rpc/client/README.md

-bitcoincore-rpc
+blackcoinmore-rpc
 ===============

 Rust client library for the Bitcoin Core daemon's JSON-RPC API.

-Separate `bitcoincore-rpc-json` crate with the JSON-enabled data types used in the interface of this crate.
+Separate `blackcoinmore-rpc-json` crate with the JSON-enabled data types used in the interface of this crate.